statechannels/statechannels/readme.md

 These should adhere to the [TSDoc standard](https://github.com/Microsoft/tsdoc).
 You can try the [TSDoc playground](https://microsoft.github.io/tsdoc/).

 Doc comments will appear in our documentation at https://docs.statechannels.org.

+## API reports
+We use [api-extractor](https://api-extractor.com/) to help us track changes to the API of some of the packages in this repo.
+The tool is run via `yarn lerna run generate-api` during our continuous integration suite, and generates an [api report](https://api-extractor.com/pages/setup/configure_api_report/).
+If you make changes to the external API of a package, you should run this command locally and check in the reports to source control, else you will get a test failure.

+The checked-in report helps faciliate PR review.

 ## Community